-In 2013, the Commission found Section 285 made the consideration of the scoped issue in R.11-01-008 moot,14 that Section 710 made consideration of a request to examine interconnected VoIP providers' compliance with consumer protection statutes moot,15 and accordingly closed the proceeding.16 Also in 2013, in R.11-11-006 to revise the certification process for telephone corporations and the registration process for wireless service providers, the Commission declined to expand the scope of R.11-11-006 to include registration requirements for interconnected VoIP service providers.
+In 2013, the Commission found Section 285 made the consideration of the scoped issue in R.11-01-008 moot, that Section 710 made consideration of a request to examine interconnected VoIP providers' compliance with consumer protection statutes moot, and accordingly closed the proceeding.
+Also in 2013, in R.11-11-006 to revise the certification process for telephone corporations and the registration process for wireless service providers, the Commission declined to expand the scope of R.11-11-006 to include registration requirements for interconnected VoIP service providers.
 The Commission identified that there were over 100 interconnected VoIP providers holding a Certificate of Public Convenience and Necessity (CPCN) operating authority at that time.
-The Commission stated: "While we agree that the Commission may need to create some process for carriers providing service using VoIP in order to collect basic information that would enable the Commission needs to more fully determine the extent of its regulatory duties."17
+The Commission stated: "While we agree that the Commission may need to create some process for carriers providing service using VoIP in order to collect basic information that would enable the Commission to protect consumers and fulfill obligations under SB 1161, the Commission needs to more fully determine the extent of its regulatory duties."